If you’ve ever had trouble shutting your middle dresser drawer, then you know that people like T-shirts.

 Email is an efficient way to convert first-time buyers and create repeat customers.

-To encourage a first-time buyer, including an offer for a coupon for the first purchase in exchange for an email address.
+To encourage a first-time buyer, include an offer for a coupon for the first purchase in exchange for an email address.
 Even if someone doesn’t buy right away, their willingness to give you an email address shows that they have an interest in your designs.

 When you have someone’s email address, it opens up marketing opportunities.
-You can use plugins like Jilt to send abandoned cart reminder emails to folks who start their purchasing process but don’t finish it, as well as general marketing emails for new product launches, sales, and more.
+You can use plugins to send abandoned cart reminder emails to folks who start their purchasing process but don’t finish it, as well as general marketing emails for new product launches, sales, and more.

 Faster Site, More Conversions